~border~

 plant in succession

-Good Companions Legumes:peas and beans
+Legumes:peas and beans

 Dislike

-Varieties I like French Breakfast, Radish d'Avignon
+French Breakfast, Radish d'Avignon

-february Radish leaves are often attacked by the tiny flea beetle.
+Radish leaves are often attacked by the tiny flea beetle.
 It has never stopped the crop growing so it isn't a problem.
-I also loves rocket, although only in years of severe infestation does it seem to bother with wild rocket.
+It also loves rocket, although only in years of severe infestation does it seem to bother with wild rocket.
 Rocket leaves are still edible although they do not look quite the part for that dinner party.The solution is to allow the wild rocket to grow in a few odd places, so that some plants are unaffected.